 - The Black Sea resort of Batumi was once ruled by Roman emperor Hadrian.
 Today it has a tranquil atmosphere with beaches, gardens and Russian imperial architecture.

 - Georgia has been making wine for thousands of years and boasts over 500 varieties.
 Making and drinking wine is something of a national sport.

-- There are beautiful churches everywhere in Georgia but the Gergeti Holy Trinity Church is an iconic church in a spectacular location over looking and overshadowed by the Greater Caucasus mountains.
-It is possible to walk to the church from the nearby village of Kazbegi, a round trip of approximately 3-4 hours.
+- There are beautiful churches everywhere in Georgia but the Gergeti Holy Trinity Church is an iconic church in a spectacular location overlooking and overshadowed by the Greater Caucasus mountains.
+It is possible to walk to the church from the nearby village of Kazbegi, a round trip of approximately three to four hours.

 - The High Caucasus mountains have spectacular scenery and provide great walking on hiking trails, particularly in Tusheti, accessible only from June to October.